Nixtla/mlforecast/CONTRIBUTING.md

 Once you have your environment setup, activate it using `conda activate mlforecast`.
 ##### PyPI
-From the top level directory of the repository run: `pip install .[dev]`
+From the top level directory of the repository run: `pip install ".[dev]"`

 #### 3. Install the library
 From the top level directory of the repository run: `pip install -e .`